-The actual needs for the renewal/replacement expenditures should relate to the on-going need to minimize system maintenance and operating costs consistent with providing safe and reliable service, the age and condition of the system components, and any regulatory or technical obsolescence.
-In essence, plant should be replaced when it is needed and before it fails.
+The actual needs for the renewal/replacement expenditures should relate to the ongoing need to minimize system maintenance and operating costs consistent with providing safe and reliable service, the age and condition of the system components, and any regulatory or technical drivers.
+In essence, infrastructure should be replaced when it is needed and before it fails.
 As such, the goal setting measure of how much is an appropriate annual or periodic reinvestment in renewals and replacement of existing assets should be compatible with the age and condition of the infrastructure and its particular circumstances.